mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 Special?)](http://www.livescience.com/34132-what-makes-pi-special.html).
 For more than 3000 years, π has puzzled numerous generations of mathematicians, who admired the subtle mystery of its patterns.
-Unlike most of modern sciences, which place their focus mainly on quantity, constant change and insistent progress, the mathematicians of ancient Greece saw mathematics and all other exact sciences in a metaphysical way.
+Unlike most modern sciences, which place their focus mainly on quantity, constant change and insistent progress, the mathematicians of ancient Greece saw mathematics and all other exact sciences in a metaphysical way.
 For Pythagoras and Euclid, for instance, mathematics was a means to understanding the microcosmos of soul and intellect, but it also served as a method to explain the position of humans in relation to God and His creations; in other words, it paved the way for the attainment of sacred knowledge.

 One of the major mistakes of modern science was the separation of mathematics and physics from philosophy and psychology (psychology, for example, was never treated as a separate discipline, let alone science, until the emergence of the Scientific Revolution in